microsoft/react-native-windows-samples/docs/native-code.md

 ## C# vs. C++ for Native Modules

 Although React Native for Windows supports writing modules in both C# and C++, you should be aware that your choice of language could impact performance of apps that consume your module.
+C# apps submitted to the store go through a process of cross-compilation to native code (the tools that allow this are the .NET Native toolchain), which improves the performance and startup times of these apps versus their non-"native-ized" counterparts.
+For more information about performance in .NET Native apps, see [Measuring startup improvement with .NET Native](https://docs.microsoft.com/dotnet/framework/net-native/measuring-startup-improvement-with-net-native).

-That said, we recognize the engineering efficiency that comes with writing a module in C#.
-We strive to maintain parity in developer experience between C# and C++.
+C# development brings engineering efficiencies to writing a module or an app.
+We strive to maintain parity in developer experiences between C# and C++.
 If your app or module already uses C#, you should feel empowered to continue to use C#.
-That said, modules that Microsoft contributes to will be written in C++ to ensure the highest level of performance.
+That said, modules that Microsoft contributes to will be written in C++ to ensure the highest level of performance and interoperability.

 <div class="warning">
   <h3>Important</h3>